cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 ## Configuration: AutomationConfig

-Create a configuration class that specifies how to connect to the COM server.
+Create a configuration class to specify the COM server connection details.

 ### Basic Configuration